 How to use either of these two cards is actually very simple:

-After you have you have added your chosen products to cart, proceed to checkout and select to use a card as your payment option.
+After you have you have added your chosen products to the cart, proceed to checkout and select to use a card as your payment option.
 Enter the card details such as the card number, validity date/period, and CCV verification code (that’s normally found at the back of the card).
 Click on checkout to complete your order payment with VISA/MasterCard.

 2. Dollar cards